 How should I use Menopur®?

-What are possible side effects with Menopur®?
+What are possible side effects of Menopur®?

-Menopur® may cause serious side effects including:
+Menopur® may cause serious side effects, including:

-- severe pelvic pain
+- severe pelvic or stomach pain

 - sudden weight gain